HegemanLab/w4mclassfilter_galaxy_wrapper/README.md

   - name of the column in sample metadata that is used to sort samples
 - Column that specifies order for features (default = 'variableMetadata')
   - name of the column in variable metadata that is used to sort samples
+- Column that specifies whether treatment/class-centers should be computed:
+  - *none* - do not compute centers for classes/treatments
+  - *centroid* - for each class, compute the mean for each feature
+  - *median* - for each class, compute the median for each feature
+  - *medoid* - for each class, select only the most central member

 ## Output files